Annual Technical Report 2004 on Trademark Information Activities submitted by Japan (SCIT/ATR/TM/2004/JP)

 V. Activities in the field of computerized trademark search systems

 In-house systems (online/offline)

-The JPO has been pushing hard with the computerization of trademark documents for trademark examination and examination-related documents.
-At the end of fiscal year 2003, trademark-related data for about 3,300,000 documents was collected.
+The JPO has stored of trademark applications and examination-related documents for trademark examination.
+At the end of fiscal year 2004, trademark-related data for about 3,480,000 documents was accumulated.

 Gazettes and other documents on appeal and trial decisions are converted into electronic form and search keys, called J-term, are assigned to them; thereby enabling search and browsing by using J-term.
 A full-text search is available for appeal and trial decisions issued after January 2000.

 Telephone directory database and newspaper article databases are used in the examination.

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)